-The United States wanted to prevent the spread of communism through a policy referred to as containment.
-To do this, they fought for South Vietnam against North Vietnam who wanted to unify the country under a communist government.
+The United States wanted to prevent the spread of communism through a policy called containment.
+To do this, they fought with South Vietnam against North Vietnam, which wanted to unify the country under a communist government.

-It was a tough war.
+It was a terrible war.
 Soldiers dealt with high grass, booby traps and landmines, monsoon season, and chemical weapons.
-In the end, Americans pulled out from the country.
+In the end, the United States lost the war and pulled out from Vietnam.
 Approximately 60,000 Americans and 2 million Vietnamese people died in the war.

-Why is the Vietnam War important to know?
+Why is the Vietnam War important to understand?

-The Vietnam War is one of the longest wars fought by the United States.
-It was also the first time that the public received daily updates through broadcast radio and television.
+The Vietnam War was one of the longest wars fought by the United States.
+It was also the first time that the public received daily updates on the war through broadcast radio and television.

-The war was controversial and sparked lots of debate and many protests.
-People were angry about how and why America went to war.
+The war was controversial: it sparked bitter debate and a host of protests.
+People were angry about how and why the US went to war.
 Many people also disagreed with the draft, which led to the all-volunteer Army that we have today.

 Similarly, people didn’t like that 18-year-old men could go to war but couldn’t vote.
-Therefore, the 26th Amendment reduced the voting age down to 18 from 21.
+This led to the adoption of the 26th Amendment, which lowered the voting age from 21 to 18.

 November 1, 1955 – April 30, 1975

 - Ho Chi Minh – Ho Chi Minh was the nationalist leader in Vietnam.
-He organized people against Japan and then France.
+He organized the Vietnamese against Japan and later France.
 He became the leader of North Vietnam and organized the Vietnamese Communist Party.

-- Vietcong – This is the name given to the Communist guerilla force in North Vietnam.
+- Vietcong – This is the name given to the Communist guerrilla force in North Vietnam.
 They intimidated American and South Vietnamese troops.

 - Ngo Dinh Diem – Ngo Dinh Diem was the South Vietnamese President during the Vietnam War.
 He was a Catholic who strongly opposed Communism.
-Unfortunately, issues including a corrupt government made him a weak and inefficient leader.
+However, corruption in the government and other problems made him an ineffectual leader.
 He was assassinated during a military coup.

-- Le Duc Tho – The Vietnamese diplomat who helped negotiate the end of the war with the Americans.
+- Le Duc Tho – The Vietnamese diplomat who helped negotiate the end of the war with the US.

-- Dwight D. Eisenhower – As President of the United States, he sent financial and military support to help South Vietnam.
+- Dwight D. Eisenhower – As President of the United States during the outset of the war, he sent financial and military support to help South Vietnam.

 - John F. Kennedy (JFK) – JFK was the 35th President of the United States.
 He increased financial and military support for the war.
-He worried that pulling out of the war would have grave consequences for South Vietnam.
+He worried that pulling out of the war would result in grave consequences for South Vietnam.

 - Lyndon B. Johnson – After serving as the Vice President, he became the 36th President of the United States when JFK was assassinated.
-Although he promised to withdraw troops from Vietnam, he continued to increase troops.
+Although he promised to withdraw troops from Vietnam, he in fact did the opposite.
 He didn’t want to be the first U.S. President to “lose” a war.
-Unfortunately, his approval rates decreased, so he didn’t seek reelection.
+Unfortunately, his approval rates declined, so he didn’t seek reelection.

 - Richard M. Nixon – President Eisenhower’s Vice President, Richard M. Nixon became the 37th President of the United States.
 He started the process of “Vietnamization”.
 However, his administration expanded the war to Laos and Cambodia.
 During Nixon’s last year in office, the final troops came home, but some Marines and advisors remained in Vietnam.

-- Robert McNamara – Having served as the U.S. Secretary of Defense during the Vietnam War, he resigned when the U.S. lost.
+- Robert McNamara – Having served as the U.S. Secretary of Defense during the Vietnam War, he resigned when the U.S. lost the war.

-- Geneva Conference – After the First Indochina War, France wanted out of Vietnam.
-They decided to divide Vietnam at the 17th parallel.
-Ho Chi Minh was the leader who signed the treaty.
+- Geneva Conference – After the First Indochina War, in which Ho Chi Minh’s communist army had declared independence from France, France decided to abandon its Vietnamese colony.
+The conference led to the division of Vietnam, between North and South, at the 17th parallel.
+Ho Chi Minh, who had great support in the North, was the leader who signed the treaty.

 - Tet Offensive – Launched on January 30, 1968, the Tet Offensive included about 70,000 North Vietnamese and Vietcong forces.
 Together, they launched aggressive attacks on over 100 towns and cities in South Vietnam.